Free help to leave religious cults like Mormonism, Scientology and Jehovah's Witnesses with GDPR

 What does the church do with you data?

-From personal experience we know, that all these church like organisations keep your data, even if you already have resigned or/and have requested them to be removed.
-Data collection has become a vital and profitable business for these non christian organisations.
+From personal experience, we know, that all these church like organizations keep your data, even if you already have resigned or/and have requested them to be removed.
+Data collection has become a vital and profitable business for these non-Christian organizations.

-For example the Mormon Church owns Family Search, the world's largest ancestry database, which is used to proxy baptise deceased people into Mormononism in their Temples.
+For example, the Mormon Church owns Family Search, the world's largest ancestry database, which is used to proxy baptize deceased people into Mormonism in their Temples.